xiangjunn/tp/docs/UserGuide.md

 **Format:** `elist [at/] [end/] [d/] [a/] [z/] [t/]`

 * Names of events are always shown.
-* When no optional fields are provided, e.g. `elist` , all available details of each event will be shown.
+* When no optional _fields_ are provided, e.g. `elist` , all available details of each event will be shown.
-* When optional fields are provided, it will only show the names and the corresponding specified fields for each event.
+* When optional _fields_ are provided, it will only show the names and the corresponding specified _fields_ for each event.
-* You can provide more than one optional field.
+* You can provide more than one optional _field_.
-* The order of the optional fields does not matter. e.g. both `elist d/ at/` and `elist at/ d/` will only show the names, descriptions and starting times of each event.
+* The order of the optional _fields_ does not matter. e.g. both `elist d/ at/` and `elist at/ d/` will only show the names, descriptions and starting times of each event.
-* Fields of an event that have no value will no appear.
+* _Fields_ of an event that have no value will no appear.

 <div markdown="span" class="alert alert-info">:information_source: **Note:**

-Do not add extraneous values after each optional field you specify.
+Do not add extraneous values after each optional _field_ you specify.
 </div>

 **Examples:**